sphan35/Election_Analysis/README.md

   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
 - The winner of the selection was:
   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-- Image of our data that was collected and transcribed with VS Code and Python

 ## Election Audit Summary
 -